Data Protection and GDPR Awareness

 Who is it for?

-Carers, support workers, nurses, and managers working in care homes, domiciliary care, supported living, or community services.
+Carers, support workers, nurses, managers, and all staff working in residential, supported living, domiciliary, or community care.

 Delivery: